Yi Wanyong: Japanese rule

 General power of attorney to Yi Wanyong signed and sealed by Sunjong.

 In 1910, Yi signed the Japan-Korea Annexation Treaty by which Japan took full control over Korea, while Korean Emperor Sunjong refused to sign.
 For his cooperation with the Japanese, Yi is also listed in Korea amongst the eight Gyeongsul Traitors.
 He was rewarded with a peerage in the Japanese kazoku system, becoming a hakushaku (Count), in 1910, and was raised to the title of kōshaku (Marquis) in 1921.
 He died in February 1926, received a grand funeral with the Governor-General at that time, Saitō Makoto in attendance, and was posthumously awarded the Supreme Order of the Chrysanthemum.

 Knowing that his grave would likely be vandalized because of his actions, Yi Wanyong chose a plot of forest land in Iksan, North Jeolla Province, as his final resting place because it would be difficult for people to find.
 He also made decoy graves in nearby mountains.
 However, his true grave was eventually found and was vandalized to the point that police officers were dispatched to guard the area during the Japanese colonial era.
 After liberation in 1945, his grave was trampled, and in April 1979 his great-grandchildren had his grave dug up, his body cremated and his ashes scattered in a nearby stream.
 The coffin lid was bought for ₩50000 and burnt.

 Legacy

 Yi's name has become a byword for "traitor" in contemporary South Korea.
-Despite this, Philip Jaisohn's Tongnip sinmun never published any criticism against him.

 The South Korean Special law to redeem pro-Japanese collaborators' property was enacted in 2005 and the committee confiscated the property of the descendants of nine people that had collaborated with Japan when Korea was annexed by Japan in August 1910.
 Yi is one of those heading the list.